betogaona7/gptpose/README.md

 You can then use that pose image reference along with [ControlNet](https://github.com/lllyasviel/ControlNet) in Stable Diffusion to generate conditioned pictures.

-This is useful, if you want to ilustrate a story and you don't know it before hand, therefore the character's posture is also unknown, so you can ask ChatGPT to imagine it, input the body pose description to `gptpose` and get the corresponding pose image template, allowing you to have and end-to-end AI powered workflow for image generation instead of having to know a story beforehand and manually pre-define pose references/templates.
+This is useful when you want to ilustrate a story and you don't know it before hand, therefore the character's posture is also unknown, so you can ask ChatGPT to imagine it, input the body pose description to `gptpose` and get the corresponding pose image template, allowing you to have and end-to-end AI powered workflow for image generation instead of having to know a story beforehand and manually pre-define pose references/templates.

 ## Installation